World War III (miniseries): Plot

 Upon learning of the situation, US President Thomas McKenna (Rock Hudson) orders Caffey's National Guard troops to be federalized and orders Caffey to do all that he can to stop the Soviet troops.
 McKenna orders a media blackout on the emergency but then orders US forces to be mobilized in response to the Soviet incursion under the pretext of unscheduled training exercises.
 McKenna fears that the US people will demand a declaration of war against the Russians for the attack.
 Fierce winter weather prevents US military units from bases and forts in southern Alaska from reinforcing Caffey's unit.
 Caffey deduces the Soviet assault unit's goal.
 He uses the two US Army helicopters at his disposal to move his unit to a new pumping station ahead of the Soviets.

 Meanwhile, Soviet Premier Gorny (Brian Keith) has learned that the Soviet military and KGB leadership have executed the plan without his permission.
 He is informed of the US mobilization and orders Soviet forces to a similar posture.
 In Alaska, Colonel Caffey realizes that his men have an inadequate supply of ammunition, grenades, and mines.
 Using combat tactics that he learned in Vietnam, Caffey sets up a defensive perimeter around the pumping station making use of surplus lengths of large-bore oil pipe to establish a position from which to ambush the enemy.
 The Soviet troops approach the pumping station, unaware of the American soldiers' presence until they trigger US land mines buried in the snow.
 The Soviets suffer casualties and fall back, but they continue to surround the buildings.
 McKenna and Gorny secretly meet in Iceland to negotiate an end to the crisis.
 They are unable to reach an agreement, and both return to their countries but promise each other that the talks will continue.

 The US responds to the Soviets' continuing mobilizations, as officials recognize that they are consistent with a fictional contingency plan, Красный Флаг, or "Red Flag."
 McKenna orders all American ballistic missile submarines, surface warships, B-1s, and B-52s to deploy in readiness for war.
 He directs US bombers to fly continuous paths just outside Soviet airspace.
 Caffey and his soldiers continue to repel the Soviet attacks on the pumping station in Alaska, but his soldiers are running low on ammunition and supplies.
 McKenna contacts Caffey by radio and asks him and his soldiers to hold out at all costs in the hope that the weather will break so that reinforcements can be sent to relieve them.
-McKenna obeys but hopes for a diplomatic solution.
+Caffey obeys but hopes for a diplomatic solution.
 Gorny also hopes for a negotiated settlement to the crisis.
 However, hardline members of the Communist Party and the KGB, who remain incensed by the Soviet food shortage, suddenly launch a coup d'état.
 They use a car bomb to assassinate Gorny while he visits the school that is attended by his young son, Sasha.